North Koreans hiding in Malaysian embassy return to Pyongyang

 Ri Ji U, a 30-year-old North Korean whose employment was not disclosed by Malaysian police, was believed to be the third individual holed up there, a Malaysian government official told CNN.

-Bakar said the men's release was not tied to an agreement which secured the release of nine Malaysians in Pyongyang and sent Kim Jong Nam's body back to North Korea.
+Bakar said the men's freedom was not tied to an agreement which secured the release of nine Malaysians in Pyongyang and sent Kim Jong Nam's body back to North Korea.

 When asked if they were cleared of wrongdoing, Bakar only stated the men were no longer needed for the investigation, which is ongoing.